shenzhou05/SRP-Chinese-Translation/Physical-light-units-and-intensities.md

 ## Light units

-HD render pipeline allows you to set your lights intensities using physical light units.

-Depending on the light type we offer different unit options in order to give you the most relevant options.
+Lighting in HDRP uses Physical Light Units (PLU).
+These units are based on real-life light measurements like those taken from a photographic light meter, or the measurements you see on light bulbs at the store.

 ### Candelas

-Candelas describe the luminous intensity of visible in a certain direction.
-It is based on the fact that a candle emits light with a luminous intensity of 1 candela in all directions.
+A [Candela](https://en.wikipedia.org/wiki/Candela) is a unit of measurement used to describe the luminous intensity of visible light in a given direction.
+It is based on the fact that an average candle emits light with a luminous intensity of 1 candela in all directions.

 ### Lumens

-Lumens are commonly used to describe the luminous flux of visible light emitted by omnidirectional light sources.
+[Lumens](https://en.wikipedia.org/wiki/Lumen_(unit)) are commonly used to describe the luminous flux of visible light emitted by omnidirectional light sources.
 It is very common to see a mention of the luminous power of a light bulb in lumens on the packaging in stores.

 ### Luminance

-### EV
+[Luminance](https://en.wikipedia.org/wiki/Luminance) is a measurement of the luminous intensity per unit area of light travelling in a given direction.
+It describes the amount of light that passes through, is emitted or reflected from a particular area.

 ### Lux

+Lux is the derived unit of [illuminance](https://en.wikipedia.org/wiki/Illuminance) and [luminous emittance](https://en.wikipedia.org/wiki/Luminous_emittance), measuring [luminous flux](https://en.wikipedia.org/wiki/Luminous_flux) per unit area.
+One lux is equal to one lumen per square metre.

 ## __Natural light levels__

+This table lists light measurements taken from natural sources in different conditions.

 | Illuminance       | Description                                 |
 | ----------------- | ------------------------------------------- |